-I work at the reference desk at the UGL and Graduate Library, answer questions on Ask a Librarian, and as a UGL selector acquire books for the UGL on business, careers, economics, labor, psychology, organizational studies, anthropology, gender studies, sociology, education, women's studies, performing arts, sociology, political science, law and medicine.
+I work at the reference desk at both the Shapiro and Hatcher Libraries, answer questions on Ask a Librarian, and as a UGL selector acquire books for the UGL on business, careers, economics, labor, psychology, organizational studies, communications, anthropology, sociology, education, performing arts, sociology, political science, law, information studies, and medicine.

 I can be reached at my office in the Shapiro Library or by phone or email.

 I have a B. A. in Business Administration and a Master of Librarianship (M. Libr.) both from the University of Washington.

 Prior to becoming Economics Librarian and Coordinator, Shapiro Library Reference Services, I served as the head of University Reserves from 2000-2009 and as the Director of the Michigan Information Transfer Source from 1991-2000, both with the Univeristy Library.
 I was an adjunct instructor at the School of Information from 1993-1999 teaching two courses (Searching Online Databases and Starting and Operating an Information Brokerage).
 Before joining the University Library in 1991, I worked for seven years as a corporate librarian with AT&T and Crum & Forster Commercial Insurance Company.

 In addition to the responsibliities listed above, I serve on several committees.